 Rotunda at Four Seasons Ten Trinity Square, City

-What: Sitting under the domed ceiling of the Rotunda lounge at the Four Seasons near Tower Bridge, you will be waited on hand and foot.
-Staff are attentive and gracious, and the space is very much traditional, with its offering being labelled as a heritage afternoon tea.
+What: Sitting under the domed ceiling of the Rotunda lounge at the Four Seasons near Tower Bridge, when choosing to book a table here you can do so knowing you will be waited on hand and foot.
+Staff are attentive and gracious, and the space is very much traditional, with its offering being labelled as The Crown Jewels afternoon tea, inspired by the treasures of the Tower of London.
 Whatever day of the week you visit, there will be layers of sandwiches, scones and cakes to demolish – as well as a wide selection of teas and Champagnes.

 The Petersham, Covent Garden

 What: The Petersham in Covent Garden (along with Petersham Nurseries in Richmond) is founded on sustainable principles that ripple throughout everything it does, including its afternoon tea.
 Each month, it launches a new offering with a charity affiliation, so for every diner, a donation is made to the chosen cause that month.
 We love the sentiment, and the food is top notch, too.
 Its 1000 Bamboo Villages Afternoon Tea, for example, raises funds to restore 2 million hectares of degraded land in Indonesia through a village-based bamboo industry.
 On the menu, you’ll find Scottish girolle arancini and smoked trout blinis, followed by garden herb scones with lobster and crème fraîche plus malt macaroons.